Playford North Urban Renewal area

 Derived from the Census question:

-The major differences between Playford North Urban Renewal area's individual incomes and the City of Playford's individual incomes were:
+The major differences between the age structure of Playford North Urban Renewal area and City of Playford were:

 - A larger percentage of 'Young workforce (25 to 34)' (19.1% compared to 15.3%)

 - A larger percentage of 'Babies and pre-schoolers (0 to 4)' (11.3% compared to 8.6%)

 - A smaller percentage of 'Older workers and pre-retirees (50 to 59)' (9.8% compared to 12.3%)

 - A smaller percentage of 'Parents and homebuilders (35 to 49)' (16.0% compared to 18.2%)

 From 2011 to 2016, Playford North Urban Renewal area's population increased by 3,411 people (26.5%).
 This represents an average annual population change of 4.82% per year over the period.

 The largest changes in the age structure in this area between 2011 and 2016 were in the age groups:

 - Young workforce (25 to 34) (+967 people)